cisco-asp-web/LTRMSI-3000/lab_1/lab_1-packet-walk.md

 By filtering only on ICMP packets, we should be able to see the traffic that is interesting to us.
+Launch Edgesharek and add in *icmp* into the filter bar.

 ![XRD01 Edgeshark ](../topo_drawings/lab1-packet-walk-capture-wireshark.png)